bennotkin/ukraine-corner/index.markdown

 <div class="intro" markdown="1">
 The ongoing crisis in Ukraine will have considerable knock-on implications for all countries and across a range of different sectors.
 This site presents interim analyses and datasets relating to spillovers from the crisis compiled by the [Global Crisis Risk Platform (GCRP)](https://worldbankgroup.sharepoint.com/sites/wbsites/GCRP/Pages/index.aspx).
 Inputs are updated on a regular basis as new insights emerge, and focuses on compound threats related to key sectors including: food security, energy, macro-economic conditions, displacement, health and others.

 Below we present a selection of relevant analyses, from both WBG and external sources, examining far-reaching and interconnected effects of the Ukraine crisis.
-See the [Data]({{ baseurl }}/Data) tab for relevant datasets.
+See the [Charts]({{ baseurl }}/charts) tab for figures on themes related to the crisis, and the [Data]({{ baseurl }}/Data) tab for relevant datasets.
 If you have additional materials or outputs that you would like to include, please reach out <a class="u-email" href="mailto:bnotkin@worldbank.org">here</a>.
 </div>

 ![Displacement Map](assets/img/displacement-al-jazeera.png)